nf-core/taxprofiler/docs/output.md

 </details>

-Samtools output file is part of the MultiQC report and gives statistics about the mapped/unmapped reads to host reference genome.
+In most cases you do not need to check this file, as it is rendered in the MultiQC run report.

 ### Bracken